infosum/infosum-docs/docs/intro.md

 ---
 # Intro

 Welcome to the [InfoSum](https://www.infosum.com) Developer Documentation.
-If you require information on how the [InfoSum Platform](https://www.platform.infosum.com) works you may want to check out the [Help Centre](https://support.infosum.com), which contains in-depth information on all aspects of the Platform.
+If you require information on how the [InfoSum Platform](https://www.platform.infosum.com) works you should visit our [Help Centre](https://support.infosum.com), which contains in-depth information on all aspects of the Platform.

 ## Creating an InfoSum Account

 Before you can get an API Key to use with the platform you will need to be registered as a user on the [InfoSum Platform](https://www.platform.infosum.com).
-Please [Contact Us](https://www.infosum.com/company/contact) in order to request a demo and get in touch.
+Please [Contact Us](https://www.infosum.com/company/contact) or your Customer Success representative if you need help accessing the platform.

 ## API Versions